aglushkov/serega/README.md

 ### Using Context

-Sometimes you can decide to use some context during serialization, like current_user or any.
+Sometimes it can be required to use the context during serialization, like current_user or any.

 ```ruby